sjstretton/screwed/02-ProgressAndProblems.md

 Because protecting the environment is so important, the main priority is not to raise additional revenue with this taxation source.
 But we do intend to ensure that the private sector has the correct incentives.
 Therefore, we propose a Carbon Tax.
 However, there needs to be an alternative to fossil fuels.
 We achieve this with a tax on carbon inputs with a subsidy on electricity production.
 Simultaneously, we also provide low-cost loans from the public loan board.
 There will be prizes for rapid roll-out of new technologies and national targets for the roll out of low-carbon electricity.

-####**Case Study: Environmental Taxes in Scandinavia, Switzerland and the UK**
+#### **Case Study: Environmental Taxes in Scandinavia, Switzerland and the UK**

-Three European countries show that a Carbon Tax can work exactly as planned.
-Sweden, Switzerland and the UK all have a carbon tax of some description.
-Sweden was one of the first to introduce its carbon Tax.
+Three European countries show that a carbon tax can work exactly as planned.
+Sweden, Switzerland, and the UK all have a carbon tax of some description.
+Sweden was one of the first to introduce its carbon tax.
 The per capita emissions of Sweden are now among the lowest in Europe.
-Similarly, Switzerland has also introduced such a tax.
-The UK introduced its carbon price floor more recently and it has seen a large fall in emissions.
+Switzerland has also introduced such a tax.
+The UK introduced its 'carbon price floor' more recently, and it has seen a large fall in emissions.
 Most notably, the UK has seen a drop in the use of coal in electricity generation.
-Other environmental taxes include charges for plastic bags, congestion charges and deposit return schemes.
+Other environmental taxes include charges for plastic bags, urban traffic congestion charges, and deposit return schemes.

 ## Conclusions

 The central concern of the book is the use of the tax system for public benefit.
-Therefore book is devoted to how to pay for public services and social protection in a world characterised by 'wicked externalities', 'generalised rent', and (as we will deal with later) international flows of money and assets.
-We wish to solve the critical challenges facing our societies, including climate change, poverty and the complexity, avoidance and evasion in our taxation and welfare systems.
+The challenge addressed is how to pay for public services and social protection in a world characterised by 'wicked externalities,' 'generalised rent,' and (as we will deal with later) international flows of money and assets.
+We want to solve the critical challenges facing our societies, including climate change, poverty, and the phenomena of complexity, avoidance, and evasion in our taxation and welfare systems.

-We wish, not just to minimise the costs of taxation, but rather to aim for taxes that are actively beneficial.
+Our aim is to propose a system of taxes that are actively beneficial.
 Good taxes would shape the profit motive towards the needs of people, communities, and the living planet on which we all depend.
-Here, we seek a tax and social security system that is not only fair and practical but also beneficial to everyday people, our country and our world.
+We seek a tax and social security system that is not only fair and practical, but also beneficial to ordinary people, our country, and our world.

-Because this book is about taxation and welfare in the context of the real economy and the global environment, inevitably, it overlaps with other systems.
-Crucial matters of overlapping concern include energy, housing and finance.
+Because this book is about taxation and welfare in the context of the real economy and the global environment, it inevitably overlaps with other systems, including systems for providing energy, housing, and finance.
 Our focus is mostly on taxation in relation to the problems seen in these systems.
-Nevertheless we do not mean to exclude specific policy changes that are not related to taxation.
-Tax can help us solve our social and environmental problems, but it's not the only method for so doing.
+Nevertheless we do not intend to exclude specific policy changes that are not related to taxation.
+Smart taxation can make enormous contributions toward solving our social and environmental problems, but it is not the only mechanism for so doing.